KRoberts5/cs310-tic-tac-toe/README.md

 ## TicTacToe

 This is the launcher class that contains the main method.
 The main method initializes values for the rows and columns and creates the MVC objects required for program execution.
+In this version of the program, only the Model and View classes are instantiated.
+Since input and output is relatively simple, the controller was not required to connect the model and the view.

 When launched, the program may be launched with command line arguments.
 If an integer value is given as a command line argument, then the board will be created with the specified number of rows and columns.
 Otherwise, the board is initialized with 3 rows and columns.